WillCS/math4202-bayesian-network-learning/README.md

  `get_data.py` will download all of the data used in the original papers into a new directory, `gobnilp`.
 Optional filters can be provided, in which case only files containing at lease one of the filter strings will be downloaded.

- Alternatively, data is provided in the repository, within the `data` directory
+ Alternatively, data is provided in the repository, within the `data` directory.

+ #### Scores
+ The data must be parsed then scored, since it is the scores that are generated from the data and used in the solver.
+ For the ease of the user, the cached scores are provided in the `cached scores` directory of the project.

 ## usage
 The program may solve the problem with the given data through different implementations via commandline.